apache/bookkeeper/site/bps/BP-38-bypass-journal-ledger.md

 1. Relax LAC protocol

-    Just modify server side code, if the write flag is `BYPASS_JOURNAL`, after write to `LegerStorage`(the data maybe in the memTable, or the buffer of File, or the os cache), return to the client directly.
+    Modify server side code mostly and don't change legerHandle's LAC advance logic, if the write flag is `BYPASS_JOURNAL`, after write to `LegerStorage`(the data maybe in the memTable, or the buffer of File, or the os cache), bookie return result to the client directly.
 This impl is like [disable syncData](https://github.com/apache/bookkeeper/issues/753), once all the replica fails, the BK cluster can't recovery from it.
 Note, the user shall know the weak durability for his use case when using this impl.